Wed, 28 Nov 2018

 Ms Thomas's empathy with the young audience she is appealing to, is I think why this book has achieved success.

-Although it is set in the United States, the core challenges still resonate and I can quite see how a global teenage audience would be engaged by the story of courage in the face of adversity.
-There is a strong moral message and not one living dead, werewolf or magical being – it is all based around man’s humanity/inhumanity to man and how we can get on the in the real world.
+The core challenges in this book resonate worldwide and I can quite see how a global teenage audience would be engaged by the story of courage in the face of adversity.
+At its heart is a strong moral message based around man’s humanity/inhumanity to man and how we can get on the in the real world.

 If you’re struggling to get your teenage son or daughter interested in reading, then I would recommend this as a story they can identify with and one which could hold their interest.
-If you have an avid reader in the family and they haven’t already devoured it, then The Hate U Give would be a good addition to their bookshelves.
-Either way it would make a great stocking filler.
+If you have an avid reader in the family and they haven’t already devoured it, then The Hate U Give would be a good addition to their bookshelves, especially as a way of illustrating what is a very real global problem.